-No dividend, whether in cash, in property or in shares of the capital of the Company, shall be paid on any other class or series of shares of the Company unless and until a dividend in like amount is first paid in full on the Series B Shares pro rata based on the number of Series B Shares then held by each holder (on an as-converted basis).
-After payment of such dividends, any additional dividends may be distributed among the holders of Series A Shares and Series A-1 Shares pro rata based on the number of Series A Shares and Series A-1 Shares then held by each holder (on an as-converted basis).
-After payment of the dividends described above to the holders of Preferred Shares, any additional dividends may be distributed among the holders of Ordinary Shares pro rata based on the number of Ordinary Shares then held by each holder.
+No dividend, whether in cash, in property or in shares of the capital of our Company, shall be paid on any other class or series of shares of our Company unless and until a dividend in like amount is first paid in full on the Series B Preferred Shares pro rata based on the number of Series B Preferred Shares then held by each holder (on an as-converted basis).
+After payment of such dividends, any additional dividends may be distributed among the holders of Series A Preferred Shares and Series A-1 Preferred Shares pro rata based on the number of Series A Preferred Shares and Series A-1 Preferred Shares then held by each holder (on an as-converted basis).
+After payment of the dividends described above to the holders of Preferred Shares, any additional dividends may be distributed among the holders of ordinary Shares pro rata based on the number of ordinary Shares then held by each holder.